python-rope/rope/README.txt

 ----------------
   We've just started.
 Right now, rope is a basic editor.
-One of our goals was to develop rope using rope and for achieving this we've implemented the a basic editor as our first task.
+One of our goals was to develop rope using rope and for achieving this we've implemented a basic editor as our first task.
 We've already started using rope.
 From now on we will move toward the promised features like auto-completion.

 Keybinding